ALexX-SH/EducationGPT/README.md

 ## Configuration

-All necessary API keys and the Google Custom Search Engine URL must be configured in the `.env` file asshown in `.env.example`.
+All necessary API keys and the Google Custom Search Engine URL must be configured in the `.env` file as shown in `.env.example`.
 The application will log warnings if keys are missing but might still run withlimited functionality.